oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 The `openc2` command represents a command that is intended to be processed via an OpenC2 Consumer.
 The delivery of the command and specification of transfer mechanism and desired OpenC2 AP are handled by defining appropriate CACAO agents and targets.
 The command type open vocabulary (`command-type-ov`) defined in Section 5.2 of [[CACAO v2.0](#cacao-security-playbooks-v20)] is extended with the new value `openc2`:

 | **Command Type**    |                                         **Description**                                   |
 |---------------------|:------------------------------------------------------------------------------------------|
 | `openc2`            | An OpenC2 command to be transmitted to an OpenC2 Consumer via an OpenC2 transfer protocol.|

-In addition to the inherited properties of a command object defined in Section 5.1 of [[CACAO v2.0](#cacao-security-playbooks-v20)], this section defines the use of CACAO workflow step and action properties that are valid for an `openc2` action.
+In addition to the inherited properties of a command object defined in Section 5.1 of [[CACAO v2.0](#cacao-security-playbooks-v20)], this section defines the use of CACAO workflow step and action step properties that are valid for an `openc2` action.

 ***